Solar Panel Maintenance NZ: How to Build the Right Plan

 A solar system on a roof is exposed to Auckland's full range of conditions: UV radiation, salt air in coastal areas, wind, moisture, and temperature cycling across seasons.
 These conditions degrade specific components over time, whether the glass is clean or not.

 Frames and mounting hardware corrode gradually.
-Aluminium frames carry reasonable resistance, but the steel fasteners and brackets used in most installations do not.
-Corrosion at a single point progresses faster than it appears from the outside.
-Caught early, it is a straightforward maintenance task.
+Aluminium frames and the stainless steel fasteners used in compliant NZ installations carry good corrosion resistance under normal conditions.
+The risk that develops over time is galvanic corrosion at the contact points where dissimilar metals meet, particularly where the isolation washers between mounting hardware and roofing material have degraded.
+Caught early, it is a straightforward maintenance observation.
 Left to advance, it can require replacing the mounting system entirely.

 Solar DC cables run from the panels along the outside of the roof surface to the inverter.
 UV exposure causes the outer sheath to crack and become brittle over years.
 Where cables are not properly secured, wind movement creates chafing that works through the insulation over time.
 Damaged cabling is not visible from the ground, and undetected electrical faults on a roof carry serious consequences.